jr-marquez/ksqldbWorkshop/labs/usecase_finserv_1.md

 ksql> describe payments_with_status;
 ksql> select * from payments_with_status emit changes;
 ```
+Check in the ksqldb area the ksqldb flow to follow the expansion easier

 Aggregate into consolidated records
 ```bash
 ksql> CREATE TABLE payments_final AS SELECT